“Into your hands I commit my spirit;

 It is a thoroughly delicious actuality, then, to find God has provided something as an antidote to it.
 Why this strange nemesis comes — one that’s unique to ourselves — we cannot rationalise, and yet only we identify with it ever personally.
 No one can feel it like we can.

 There is the possibility of ‘going on in’ when things are going great; the ecstasy of worship, for instance — that which is lost in the ooze of bliss-filled love for an All-Mighty God.

 But truly God is more concerned for assuaging the estranged heart, lost and broken in calamity, swept off in a flood of distress.
 That’s the theology of the lost coin, the lost sheep and the Prodigal Son (Luke 15).

-God is just as much depth as he is height, and the beauty of that is—as is consistent with our quite needy-for-God nature—we’ll very much easily ‘go on in’ more when we are at our depth than when we are at our dizziest height.
+God’s just as much depth as height, and the beauty of that is — as is consistent with our quite needy-for-God nature — we’ll ‘go on in’ more when we’re at our depth than when we’re at our dizziest height.